bassam2003/Geospatial-Platform/README.md

 ### Prerequisites

--   You will need either an `IAM Role` (if you're running `Geospatial-Platform` on AWS Lambda or AWS EC2) **OR** an `IAM User` with `accessKeyId` and `secretAccessKey` (if you're running `Geospatial-Platform` on a standalone NodeJS application)
+-  You will need an 'IAM Role' If you're running the App on AWS Lambda.
+-  You will need an 'IAM User' with 'accessKeyId' and 'secretAccessKey' if you're running the App` on a standalone NodeJS application.
--   This IAM role/user must have `AmazonAthenaFullAccess` and `AmazonS3FullAccess`
+-  The IAM role/user must have 'AmazonAthenaFullAccess' and 'AmazonS3FullAccess'.

 ### Configuration
-- `Geospatial-Platform` needs an AWS SDK object created with relevant permissions as mentioned in the prerequisites above.
+- You need AWS SDK object created with relevant permissions.
-- This AWS object is passed within the constructor so that it can invoke Amazon Athena SDK.
+- The AWS SDK object is passed within the constructor to invoke Amazon Athena SDK.
- It creates an `aws` object by explicitly passing in the `accessKeyId` and `secretAccessKey` generated in prerequisites